XD-11

 To take advantage of the new shutter-preferred features of the XD-11, a new line of lenses, the MD Rokkor-X series was introduced.
 These are reported to have more exact aperture mechanisms in the lenses to operate better in shutter-preferred automatic exposure mode -- where the camera sets the f-stop in the lens and displays the set f-stop in the viewfinder.
 In fact, older, non-MD lenses will work with the XD-11, but the f-stop viewfinder information will not be correct.

-The XD-11 was always a work in progress.
+The XD-11 was always a work in progress -- the only other Minolta SLR that had as many changes made to it over its production period was the Minolta SR-1.
 There are actually several variants of the XD-11, with external, cosmetic and internal, mechanical changes during its production run.
 For example, the original models came with a super-soft leatherette.
-This covering had a tendency to shrink over time, so Minolta replaced it with a less supple, but more stable covering once they realized the problem.
-In addition, screws changed from the slotted variety to the phillips type, internal circuit boards saw minor changes, and tiny indentations were placed on the shutter blades to prevent sticking.
+This covering had a tendency to shrink over time, so Minolta replaced it with a less supple, but more stable, covering once they realized the problem.
+In addition, screws changed from the slotted variety to the Phillips type, internal circuit boards saw minor changes, and tiny indentations were placed on the shutter blades to prevent sticking.
 Most of these differences you'll never notice.
 Only the most noticeable or important changes are listed below.
 These model numbers are not inscribed on the cameras and are merely a descriptive tool created by MINMAN.
 Other web sites will only list one version of the XD-11, and some will group the various models differently.
+Since this was an evolution of a camera, the exact timing of these changes is unknown, and they likely did not happen separately -- so intermediate versions are likely to be seen..

 While many love the feel and operation of the XD-11, others find it overkill.
 It has lots of amazing innovations, but for many photographers, they are less than important.
 For example, if you don't need shutter-preferred exposure automation, the XD-11 probably isn't for you.
 You'll pay more than you need to for a camera that's more complicated than the XE-7.
 Fortunately, Minolta appreciated this dilemma.
 The XD-11 was just too expensive for most photographers and had too many features.
 So at the same time that Minolta introduced the XD-11, they introduced the XG-7, which is basically an XE-7 in the smaller, lighter body of the XD-11 -- and with a more reasonable price tag.
 Maybe that's where the "7" in XG-7 comes from!

 The XD-11 lived on past 1981, when Minolta stopped production.
 Camera and body parts continued to be made, and the XD-11 became the basic ingredient of the Leica R4 through R7.
-This had been determined in an agreemnet with Leica, which had d helped design the XD-11, from the beginning.
-So, at the same time that Leica took over production of the XD-11 (R4), in 1981, Minolta replaced the XD-11 with the X-700, a camera which retained the most popular features of the XD-11 and added some new ones -- like programmed automatic exposure.
+This had been determined in an agreement with Leica, which had helped design the XD-11, from the beginning.
+So, at the same time that Leica took over production of the XD-11 (R4), in 1981, Minolta replaced the XD-11 with the X-700, a camera which retained the most popular features of the XD-11 and added some new ones -- like programmed automatic exposure (and for some reason dropped the shutter-preferred automatic exposure mode!).
 Other camera manufacturers, such as Canon with the A-1 and Fuji with the AX-5, continued down the multi-mode path that Minolta created with the XD-11.
 Wisely, Minolta realized that multi-mode cameras could easily became needlessly complicated with an over-abundance of features claiming to simplify the picture-taking process.
-Having needless multi-modes also increased the price of a camera and put it out of the reach of many photographers.
+Having needless multi-modes also increased the price of a camera and put it out of the reach of many photographers -- so Minolta created the versatile XG series of cameras.

 For a comparative look at the major features of the numerous XD-11 models, check out MINMAN's SLR table -- the world's most complete!